Rand Simberg: Legal travails

-Rand Simberg is a rightwing American blogger who was found guilty of defaming climate scientist Michael Mann in 2024.
-The suit was based on a column Simburg wrote on the Competitive Enterprise Institute website that compared Mann to convicted child molester Jerry Sandusky.
+In early 2024, Simberg was found guilty by a DC jury of defaming climate scientist Michael Mann.
+The suit was based on a column Simberg wrote on the Competitive Enterprise Institute website that compared the way Penn State treated Mann with the way that it treated convicted child molester Jerry Sandusky.

-Simburg wrote: “Mann could be said to be the Jerry Sandusky of climate science, except that instead of molesting children, he has molested and tortured data in the service of politicized science that could have dire economic consequences for the nation and planet."
+Simberg wrote: "Mann could be said to be the Jerry Sandusky of climate science, except that instead of molesting children, he has molested and tortured data in the service of politicized science that could have dire economic consequences for the nation and planet."